-CenTra, Inc. is controlled by two of our directors, Matthew T. Moroun and Manuel J. Moroun, who also hold a controlling interest in the Company.
-Manuel J. Moroun serves as the CEO of CenTra.
-Matthew T. Moroun serves as Vice Chairman of CenTra's board of directors.
-CenTra and its affiliates provide administrative support services to us, including legal, human resources, tax, IT infrastructure and services to host our accounting system in a data center environment.
+CenTra, Inc. and its affiliates are controlled by Matthew T. Moroun and Manuel J. Moroun, who also hold a controlling interest in Universal.
+CenTra and its affiliates provide administrative support services to Universal, including legal, human resources, tax, IT infrastructure and services to host our accounting system in a data center environment.
 The cost of these services is based on the actual or estimated utilization of the specific services and is charged to the Company.
-These costs totaled \$2.8 million for 2017.
+These costs totaled \$3.1 million and \$2.8 million for 2018 and 2017, respectively.

-Arrangements with CenTra and its Affiliates that We Expect to Continue
+Other Arrangements with CenTra and its Affiliates